-- C. All varsity players must be in the 7th or 8th grade, and must not turn 15 on or before August 31 of the current school year. - D. For those programs without a JV team, a maximum of two 6th graders may be used.
-These 6th graders must not turn 14 on or before August 31 of the current school year. - E. A player should have a minimum 2.0 GPA in the first semester to participate.
-The league will rely on coaches to monitor academic achievement, and enforce this rule. - F. If an ineligible player is used for either one (1) at bat or one (1) defensive out, the game will be forfeited by the team in violation.
+- A. If an ineligible player is used for either one (1) at bat or one (1) defensive out, the game will be forfeited by the team in violation.
 The head coach will be suspended for two (2) games.
 A second infraction by the same team/coach will result in the coach's suspension for the rest of that season.
-If a third infraction occurs the board will reserve the right to suspend all league activities for the entire team the current season as well as future seasons. - G. A complete roster of players including name, date of birth, grade and uniform # will be submitted to the website administrator at least one week prior to the start of the regular season.
-Rosters that include charter/private school players must identify those players, list their address on the roster form, and provide proof of residency (e.g. a utility bill). - H. New players may be added to rosters for a period of 14 days after the first regularly scheduled game of the season.
+If a third infraction occurs the board will reserve the right to suspend all league activities for the entire team for the current season as well as future seasons. - B. A complete roster of players including name, date of birth, grade and uniform # will be submitted to the website administrator, in the format specified by the website administrator, at least one week prior to the start of the regular season.
+Rosters that include charter, private, or homeschooled players must identify those players, list their address on the roster form, and retain proof of residency (e.g. a utility bill).
+The league will not ask for proof of residency unless a player's eligibility is challenged. - C. New players may be added to rosters for a period of 14 days after the first regularly scheduled game of the season.
 A team that wishes to add a new player must submit an updated roster to the website administrator.
-New players become eligible on the day following the submission of the updated roster.
-The website administrator will confirm to the head coach the date of submission of updated rosters. - I. Any player that plays on a high school team is ineligible to play in the WCCBL. - J. Players listed on a school's WCCBL varsity roster are not permitted to play for the school's JV team. - K. If a varsity team is unable to field 9 players to start a game, the varsity team may temporarily "call up" 7th graders from the JV team in order to field a team of no more than 10 players to play the game.
+New players become eligible to play immediately following the submission of the updated roster to the website administrator.
+The website administrator will confirm the date/time of submission of updated rosters to anyone who inquires. - D. Players listed on a school's WCCBL Varsity roster are not permitted to play for the school's WCCBL JV team. - E. If a varsity team is unable to field 9 players to start a game, the varsity team may temporarily "call up" 7th graders from the JV team in order to field a team of no more than 10 players to play the game.
 The varsity team may not call up any more players than the number needed to field a team of 10 players.
 The coach must inform the opposing coach of the names of any JV players that were called up for the game.
 JV players called up to a varsity team are not eligible to pitch in a varsity game.

-II.
-Rules
+III.
+Rules of Play

-Games will be played utilizing the NFHS Rules (Official rulebooks available here) with the following changes and clarifications to the specific cited rules:
+Games will be played utilizing NFHS Rules (Official rulebooks available here) with the following changes and clarifications to the specific cited rules:

 Rule 1: The home team is responsible for providing game baseballs.
 The league will supply umpires for all scheduled games, including makeup games.
-The home team will pay the umpires in cash prior to the start of a game.

-The home team is responsible for reporting the line score on the league's website following the game.
-Both teams are responsible for reporting the number of innings pitched, and the number of pitches thrown for each of their pitchers on the league's Website.
-The score and pitching stats must be reported within 3 days of the completion of the game, or before the start of their next game, whichever occurs sooner.
-Failure to so will result in the following penalties:
+Either team may report the line score on the league's website following the completion of a game.
+Both teams are responsible for recording the number of innings pitched, and the number of pitches thrown for each of their pitchers on the league's Website.